ryawaa/opencore-secureboot-tool/README.md

 > [!IMPORTANT]
 > In order to sign your EFI files, you must have your `EFI` folder in the same directory as the script.
 The script will sign and override all `.efi` files in this folder.

+> [!NOTE]
+> The Microsoft Certificates and KeyTool is provided in this repository by default.
+If you do not wish to use these, you can provide your own Microsoft certificates and KeyTool or delete them so they could be downloaded from the internet.

 - **Clone the repository and run the script**:
     ```bash
     git clone https://github.com/ryanamay/opencore-secureboot-tool.git